jjdblast/bigdata-pipeline_wiki/Verify-Environment-Setup.md

 ```
 * Click on the navigation links at the top to familiarize yourself with the tools of the environment

-Note:  IF YOU CANNOT CONNECT TO ANY OF THE LINKS AT THE TOP, YOU HAVE NOT PROPERLY OPENED THE FIREWALL RULES OR SECURITY GROUPS TO YOUR CLOUD INSTANCE.
-Go back [here](https://github.com/fluxcapacitor/pipeline/wiki/Setup-Cloud-Environment#firewall-and-cloud-instance-security-groups) to setup the firewall rules or security groups appropriate for your cloud instance.
+## Troubleshooting
+### Cannot Connect to Cloud Instance or Navigation Links
+* You likely have not configured your cloud instance firewall rules (GCE) or security groups (AWS) properly
+* Go back [HERE](https://github.com/fluxcapacitor/pipeline/wiki/Setup-Cloud-Environment#firewall-and-cloud-instance-security-groups) to set these up.
+* Try again once you've opened up the cloud instance firewall rules or security groups to all incoming traffic on all ports